declancm/cinnamon.nvim/README.md

             line = nil, ---@type number?
             -- Maximum distance for column movements.
 Set to `nil` to disable column = nil, ---@type number?
             -- Maximum duration for a movement (in ms).
-Automatically adjusts the line delay time = 1000, ---@type number
+Automatically adjusts the step delay time = 1000, ---@type number
         },
         -- The scrolling mode